 The NQAS recognizes the following categories of substantially equivalent on the NASBA website.

-For a state or jurisdiction that is listed as substantially equivalent without an asterisk:
+For a state or jurisdiction that is listed as substantially equivalent:

 - Create an online account to apply for licensure in Virginia.